aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ```
 $ amplify init

 ?
-Enter a name for the environment: mysandbox
+Enter a name for the environment: dev
 ?
 Choose your default editor: [select your favorite IDE]
 ?
 Select the authentication method you want to use: AWS Profile
 ?
 Please choose the profile you want to use: default